astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 ### v0.18.0

-#### Support for Latest Astronomer Certified Builds
+#### Support for Latest Astronomer Core Builds

-Astronomer v0.18 includes support for the latest patch releases from Astronomer Certified, our distribution of Apache Airflow.
+Astronomer v0.18 includes support for the latest patch releases from Astronomer Core, our distribution of Apache Airflow.
 These patch releases most notably include:

 - BugFix: Broken `/landing_times` view in the Airflow UI rendering with plain HTML ([commit](https://github.com/astronomer/airflow/commit/6567df3))
-- BugFix: Tighten restriction for `apache-airflow` in requirements.txt to allow users to install other packages with that prefix ([commit](https://github.com/astronomer/ap-airflow/commit/c2536db))
+- BugFix: Tighten restriction for `apache-airflow` in requirements.txt to allow users to install other packages with that prefix ([commit](https://github.com/astronomer/core/commit/c2536db))
 - BugFix: Broken PapermillOperator ([commit](https://github.com/astronomer/astronomer-airflow-version-check/commit/811cc75) - 1.10.10 only).

-For a full list, reference the changelogs in our [`ap-airflow` repo](https://github.com/astronomer/ap-airflow) for the AC version of your choice (e.g. changelog for 1.10.10 [here](https://github.com/astronomer/ap-airflow/blob/master/1.10.10/CHANGELOG.md)).
+For a full list, reference the changelogs in our [`core` repo](https://github.com/astronomer/core) for the AC version of your choice (e.g. changelog for 1.10.10 [here](https://github.com/astronomer/core/blob/master/1.10.10/CHANGELOG.md)).

 To be notified of AC releases, feel free to [subscribe to our AC Newsletter](/downloads/).
-For information on how to upgrade Astronomer Certified versions, refer to our ["Manage Airflow Versions" doc](/docs/cloud/stable/customize-airflow/manage-airflow-versions/).
+For information on how to upgrade Astronomer Core versions, refer to our ["Manage Airflow Versions" doc](/docs/cloud/stable/customize-airflow/manage-airflow-versions/).

 #### Houston API Improvements